inplayer-org/docs/docs/paywall2.md

 });
 ```

 With this code the method 'showPaywall' functionality is connected to your action button for one price.
-It will invoke the paywall flow but with pre-selected price as the **'preselectedFeeId'** parameter.
+It will invoke the paywall flow but with pre-selected price as the `preselectedFeeId` parameter.
 The pricing screen will be skipped, since there is already a specific price option selected on that action.
 As there is 'noInject' option in the code where the Paywall object is created, after a successful purchase the paywall modal will be closed.

-For the second price, the same 'showPaywall' function needs to be added to the second button, but with a different 'preselectedFeeId' parameter, that identifies the other price option.
+For the second price, the same 'showPaywall' function needs to be added to the second button, but with a different `preselectedFeeId` parameter, that identifies the other price option.